semaphoreci/book-monorepo-cicd/chapters/05-continuous-delivery.md

 Chapter three left us with a working CI pipeline.
 Now that we're through with the basics, we focus on the final stage of every CI/CD process: continuous deployment (CD), where we deploy the application services into production systems continually, without human intervention.

 The shift from CI to CD is subtle, but, in reality, it's a completely different ball game.
-While everything in the CI happens, as it were, within the bounds of Semaphore networks, a CD pipeline, be it by publishing a package, updating a service, or deploying software, will necessarily interact with the external world.
+While everything in the CI happens, as it were, within the bounds of Semaphore systems, a CD pipeline, be it by publishing a package, updating a service, or deploying software, will necessarily interact with the external world.
 Therefore, extra precautions must be taken to avoid suprises.

 Before we configure an automated deployment, we'll need to master two Semaphore concepts: